NateNate60/route5-inventory-server/endpoints.md

 - `id` (`int`): The asset tag, UPC, cert number of the item to be removed.
 - `price` (`int`): The total price received for the item, in cents.
 If a trade was conducted, enter the amount of trade credit given.
+- `quantity` (optional, `int`): The quantity of the sealed product sold.
+Ignored if the product isn't a sealed product.
+Defaults to 1.

 #### Response